-HIV is a progressively debilitating disease, but proper treatment can significantly delay the onset of AIDS.
-DCBS has a responsibility to clients and strives to provide services to HIV infected individuals while maintaining awareness of agency risk and liability to other clients and personnel.
+Human immunodeficiency virus (HIV) is a progressively debilitating disease, but proper treatment can significantly delay the onset of acquired immunodeficiency syndrome (AIDS).
+The Department for Community Based Services (DCBS) has a responsibility to clients and strives to provide services to HIV infected individuals while maintaining awareness of agency risk and liability to other clients and personnel.
 DCBS has the responsibility to respect HIV/AIDS client’s confidentiality.
-DCBS also advocates for the rights of an infected individual to attend day care, preschool, school, adult day care, nursing care or any other needed services under medically and psychosocially appropriate circumstances.
+DCBS also advocates for the rights of an infected individual to attend day care, preschool, school, adult day care, nursing care, or any other needed services under medically and psychosocially appropriate circumstances.

 Diagnostic Testing and General Case Management